uyuni-project/uyuni-rfc/accepted/00061-hub-users.md

 - Access to the gateway API itself requires Hub-User credentials.
 Access to individual Server APIs to manage clients requires Server-User credentials
   - in worst case, N+1 pairs of credentials will be needed (one for the Hub, one per N Servers)
   - as a special convenience option, the Hub gateway API can use Hub-User credentials to authenticate against Servers.
 So if a certain username/password was uniformly configured across several Servers (this is easy to implement with the states above), Hub gateway API usage becomes simpler: only one log in is needed, with its Hub-User credentials.
 After that a list of Servers to work with will have to be specified.
 This authentication mode can be optionally activated via a parameter (eg. `relayAuthentication = True`) on the `login` method
+    - note: this only makes sense if it is deemed appropriate to use the same credentials of Server sysadmin users (Hub-Users) to also act on Clients (Server-Users).
+This might not always be the case
+    - note: if Server sysadmin credentials must be separate from Client sysadmin credentials are required to be separate, it is still possible to use this option by creating a Hub-Org with no Servers.
+Any Hub-User in this Hub-Org will be able to connect to the Hub gateway API, and have permissions on Clients (assuming Servers have Server-Users with same name and passwords, again possibly configured via the above states).
+Org trusts will be needed to be set up if those users also need to perform content management
   - as an additional special convenience option, the Hub gateway API can automatically select the list of Servers a Hub-User works with, based on the list of Servers that same Hub-User has permissions on.
 Once again this can be optionally activated via a parameter (eg. `autoConnect = True`)
-    - in this case only a single login with a pair of Hub-User credentials is needed, and then calls can be made directly
+    - note: in this case only a single login with a pair of Hub-User credentials is needed, and then calls can be made directly
-    - Note that this only makes sense if the customer is OK with the idea of using Server sysadmin users to act on Clients
+    - note: this only makes sense if it is deemed appropriate to use the same credentials of Server sysadmin users to also act on Clients.
+This might not always be the case
-    - If they prefer to manage Clients via users that have no permissions to manage Servers, they can create a Hub-Org with no Servers.
-Any Hub-User in this Hub-Org will be able to connect to the Hub gateway API, and possibly have permissions on Clients (if Servers have Server-Users with same name and passwords, again possibly configured via the above states). `autoConnect` won't be possible in those cases, at least initially

 # Drawbacks
 [drawbacks]: #drawbacks